0xsyr0/0xsyr0.github.io/_tabs/about.md

 order: 4
 ---

-### I am a cyber security specialist, red teamer and capture the flag player.
+### I am a cybersecurity specialist, red teamer and capture the flag player.

 If you want to read a little bit more, check out my blog on [Medium](https://syro.medium.com/){:target="blank"}.
 In case that you are looking for a CTF team, feel free to open a join request on my team.